Bionif92/Cursos-de-Programacion/Git&Github/Git&Github.md

 //if you made a change in local, the remote tracking branch is not changed git push

-git pull //need to be on the branch
+git pull //need to be on the branch you want to overwrite

+git branch -vv // can see the conection to remote tracking branches
 ````
 **Keep the same names for local and remote tracking branches**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg4NjMzMDUxNiwxOTUzMTc1NzU2LC0xNz
+eyJoaXN0b3J5IjpbLTg1MjI5NzcyNiwxOTUzMTc1NzU2LC0xNz
 Q1NjI3ODQ4LC0yMDA0OTU2MDQ0LDkwMzEzODk4MiwtNjQ5NjA1
 OTk0LDEwNTkwNzE1MjcsMTA2NDU2NTU2MSwxNTc3NDAzMTUsMT
 cyMjEyOTM0MSwtNjAwMzkyNDUwLDE5MDQ0MzQzMzgsLTkzNDgy